TheShoutingParrot/sdl-life/README.md

 ![Alt text](screenshots/screenshot-i3-5.png?raw=true "Glider")

-## Installation

-To install this program `make install` must be executed on the command prompt, this command will install the program to PREFIX/bin.
-This program has been only tested on Linux using X11.

 ## Features

 This program currently lacks many features that are to be expected from a *full* game of life implementation.